-Saint Louis University School for Professional Studies provides three teacher training options, which can help you obtain your Missouri teacher certification and prepare you for a rewarding teaching career.
+Saint Louis University's School for Professional Studies provides three teacher training options, which can help you obtain your Missouri teacher certification and prepare you for a rewarding teaching career.
 As a graduate of our teacher certification programs, you'll have the opportunity to make a difference in the lives of children.
 Teacher Certification

 Program areas include Elementary, Middle School, Secondary (Alt Cert only) and Special Education.